Buy four tins and enjoy 10% off.Free US standard shipping on orders over $100.Get the perfect last-minute gift with our digital gift cards.

 Marcel Schaar picking out mastic gum from tin

 For the best experience, chew mastic gum within a year of opening.
+Photo by Greco Gum.

-Mastic gum has a recommended shelf life of between two to three years, depending on how it's been handled and stored.
+Mastic gum has a recommended shelf life of two to three years, depending on how it’s been handled and stored.

 Tips for storing mastic gum

-This article originally appeared online in 2024; it was most recently updated on June 7, 2024, to include current information.
+This article originally appeared online in 2024; it was most recently updated on July 2, 2026, to include current information.

 Jillian Levy